1.2 In this Policy:

 (e) email addresses and any other personal information you submit to us, as well as any other information that we consider is necessary to perform our services.

-2.2 Where personal information is provided by a customer (e.g. information relating to a customer’s employee or representative), we rely on the customer to ensure that the individuals whose information is being provided have been informed about our role in collecting personal information and, where necessary, informed about this Policy.
+2.2 Where you provide us with personal information about another person (e.g. information relating to a customer’s employee or representative), we rely on you having informed the individuals whose information is being provided to us about our role in collecting personal information and, where necessary, informed them about this Policy.
+By providing personal information about another person to us, you represent that you are legally permitted to do so, and we will not be responsible for verifying any such authorisation.

 2.3 The performance of our services may from time to time involve the temporary collection of personal information from data being analysed by our service (such as when included in data that passes through or are processed by the Emprevo Platform).